bensenberner/tweet-data/README.md

 - Ben investigates where that index out of bound flaky thing came
 - can find() handle empty strings?
     - write a few test cases for find
+- try out using PyTorch Lightning for better code quality?